adittyashrivastava/AI-models-with-PubSub/README.md

 bin/kafka-topics.sh --bootstrap-server localhost:9092 --create --topic input-stream --partitions 1 --replication-factor 1
 bin/kafka-topics.sh --bootstrap-server localhost:9092 --create --topic output-stream --partitions 1 --replication-factor 1
 ```
 This command assumes that Kafka is running on localhost and is listening at the port 9092.
-You can change the argument for bootstrap server to a suitable location if the case is different for you.
+You can change the argument for bootstrap server to a suitable URI if the case is different for you.

 **STEP 3 :**
-Now we need to setup Google Pub/Sub, and its topics and subscribers.
+Now we need to setup Google Pub/Sub, it's topics and subscribers.
 A GCP Service Account and private key are needed to access the Pub/Sub service from a Python application.
 The full list of your service accounts can be accessed [here](https://console.cloud.google.com/iam-admin/serviceaccounts) and a new service account can be added using this [link](https://console.cloud.google.com/iam-admin/serviceaccounts/create).
 Give your account a name and id —  both can be the same but the id must be unique.